magreenberg/openshift-pipelines-demo/README.md

 # OpenShift Pipelines Demo
 This repository has all the files needed to set up a self-contained OpenShift Pipelines demonstration in a single OpenShift cluster.
 # OpenShift Pipelines Installation
-Install OpenShift Pipelines via Operators Hub.
+Install `Red Hat OpenShift Pipelines` via the web interface at Administrator->Operators->Operators Hub->OperatorHub.
+Use the default configuration values.

 # Install gitea
 `gitea` is used as the `git` repository for this demo.
 Install it by running the following commands in a `bash` shell: